 New York Yankees vs Texas Rangers Odds, Spread, and Totals

-The New York Yankees will take a trip down south to kick off their series against the Texas Rangers tonight.
-Things have recently taken a severe turn for the worse…
+The New York Yankees will continue their series against the Texas Rangers today.
+Things have not gone New York’s way in recent games, as it has lost its last five…

-The New York Yankees will take a trip down south to kick off their series against the Texas Rangers tonight.
-Things have recently taken a severe turn for the worse for the Yankees, as they just suffered a sweep at the hands of the Miami Marlins, dropping them to third in the hotly contested AL East playoff race.
-Rebounding here would be a massively important step in the right direction for a New York team that seems to be on the verge of crumbling.
+The New York Yankees will continue their series against the Texas Rangers today.
+Things have not gone New York's way in recent games, as it has lost its last five games, including a full sweep at the hands of the Miami Marlins.
+Every loss pushes the Yankees further and further away from first place in a competitive AL East, making a rebound victory incredibly important here.

-Thankfully for manager Aaron Boone, he will have one of his best starters on the mound here.
-Max Fried has lived up to his billing as a big-time free agent, posting a 2.62 ERA and a 1.02 WHIP over 22 starts.
-While his recent outings have not been particularly inspiring, the Rangers rank in the bottom five of every single major offensive statistic this season, indicating a great chance for Fried to get back on track.
+Luckily, the Yankees will have Carlos Rodon on the mound here.
+The lefty has rebounded well from a mediocre start to the season, compiling a 3.34 ERA and a 1.06 WHIP in 23 starts.
+However, his last start featured a return to early-season form for Rodon, with the Marlins racking up four runs in four innings.
+Rodon should have a decent outing here, especially since the Rangers have an especially tough time hitting left-handed pitching.

 Spread